 Unit Investment Trusts (UIT)

-It is an investment company that offers a fixed portfolio comprising stocks and bonds.
+It is a financial institution that provides fixed portfolios of stocks and bonds.
 These portfolios are basically for capital appreciation and income generation.
 An independent trustee handles these funds.

 Example: Equity Investor Funds